Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 [**I Heart New Vegas MO2 Profile Files**](https://github.com/Sigourn/iheartnewvegas/blob/main/I%20Heart%20New%20Vegas%20MO2%20Profile%20Files.7z)
 Adjusts mod order and load order for I Heart New Vegas to work as intended.
 - Once the download has finished, click the  <img src="https://github.com/VivaNewVegas/vivanewvegas.github.io/blob/master/img/mo2%20folders.png" alt="folder" width="20"/>  folders button at the top of MO2 and select Open Profile folder.
-- Extract the filest from the downloaded archive to opened folder and overwrite when prompted.
+- Move the "loadorder.txt" file to the opened folder and overwrite when prompted.

 > ℹ️ Mod order dictates the priority a given mod's assets have over the mods installed before it.
 This is handled by **modlist.txt**.